nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 required coping for the least common case.

-Another benefit of delivering the support information from a repository is that existing repositories (github, github, bitbucket, etc.) provide a higher level of trust than an unconstrained URL and tooling which pulls and processes the support information can optionally limit where it will pull support information (along with the allowable protocols like git, svn etc.) to a trusted set of repositories, increasing the
+Another benefit of delivering the support information from a repository is that existing repositories (GitHub, GitLab, Bitbucket, etc.) provide a higher level of trust than an unconstrained URL and tooling which pulls and processes the support information can optionally limit where it will pull support information (along with the allowable protocols like git, svn etc.) to a trusted set of repositories, increasing the